dmijatovic/go-concepts/grpc/README.md

 ```

+The server needs to implement service interface defined in the protobuf generate file.
+In our first example the service interface is defined in GreetServiceServer.

 ## Creating gRPC client (consumer)

 This client will connect to gRPC server.
 THe basic boilerplate is in client folder.
 Basic bits are